 It will not be easy, though.
 As you will notice, you will first lose fats from your face, chest, shoulders, arms, and legs.
 At some point, you may even think that losing pounds from your belly will not be forthcoming.
 Those who get discouraged and stop will never see it happening.

-What’s more, it can turn your flabby belt into a 6-pack abs!
+What’s more, it can turn your flabby belt into 6-pack ab!

-But we’ll talk more of that in another article.
+But we’ll talk more about that in another article.
 The technique is to constantly engage the core throughout a workout and follow a healthy diet.
 Do it and see the difference.

 So there, you’ve got your answer.
 We’ve kept it last so that you’ll know that it’s not all about rowing for weight loss.
 It’s also about intensifying the capacity of your heart and lungs, strengthening muscles, and revitalizing body functions.